ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 We will also need a method `detectAddress`.

-Here is an example of a Tonkeeper wallet address on testnet: `kQCzQJJBAQ-FrEFcvxO5sNxhV9CaOdK9CCfq2yCBnwZ4aCTb`.
+Here is an example of a Tonkeeper wallet address on Testnet: `kQCzQJJBAQ-FrEFcvxO5sNxhV9CaOdK9CCfq2yCBnwZ4aCTb`.
 If we look for the transaction in the explorer, the address appears as: `EQCzQJJBAQ-FrEFcvxO5sNxhV9CaOdK9CCfq2yCBnwZ4aJ9R`.

 This method provides us with the correctly formatted address.